ShahadmA/NLP-GoogleMapsReviews/NLP_Report.md

 # Data
 ### We used two dataset:
-* The dataset is about english restaurants reviews from kaggle.
+* The dataset is about english restaurants reviews from the Google Map site by using the API.
 * The dataset is about arabic restaurants reviews, we scraped from the Google Map site by using the API.</p>

 ### English dataset: